Social care assessment under the Care Act 2014

 The LA has to assess you to see if your needs are because of a physical, mental, sensory, cognitive disability or illness, substance misuse or brain injury.
 You can be eligible for social care needs if you don’t have a diagnosis.

-How do they decide if my needs stop me from doing two or more specific things?
+How does the LA decide if my needs stop me from doing 2 or more specific things?

 The LA will assess you to see if you can do ten things.
 These are called ‘eligibility outcomes’.
 The table below explains what these are, what they mean and has some questions to get you thinking about how they might relate to mental illness.